Skip to content Skip to footer

 • The source of traffic

 For instance readers coming from social media will likely have different behavior and understanding of your brand than those coming from one of your newsletters.
 You can even adapt messaging in the paywall based on the newsletter itself.
-For instance, ELLE magazine in France targets the value proposition and first 2 bullet points in the paywall to readers coming from their fashion newsletter vs their sex and relationships newsletter.
+For instance, magazine in France targets the value proposition and first 2 bullet points in the paywall to readers coming from their fashion newsletter vs their sex and relationships newsletter.
 The product they're selling is the same, but they forefront different benefits based on the user's assumed interest in either fashion or sex and relationships.

 ELLE magazine dynamic paywall with Poool